Creator Questions: Getting started

 Creators who are honest and transparent will find backers to be far more forgiving.
 We’ve all felt the urge to avoid things when we feel bad about them, but leaving backers in the dark makes them assume the worst.
 It not only reflects badly on the project, it’s disrespectful to the support that community has given and to other Kickstarter creators.
 Regular communication is a must.

-Kickstarter doesn't have a browse area for projects whose funding was unsuccessful, however unsuccessfully funded projects are accessible through Kickstarter's search and the profile pages of the project's creator and backers.
+Kickstarter doesn't have a browse area for projects that didn't meet their goal.
+However, unsuccessfully funded projects are accessible through Kickstarter's search engine and the profile pages of the project's creator and backers.
 When users click on a creator's profile they can see all of the creator's past projects — successfully and unsuccessfully funded.

-In terms of external search (Google, Bing, etc.), Kickstarter de-indexes projects whose funding was unsuccessful.
+In terms of external search engines (Google, Bing, etc.), Kickstarter de-indexes projects whose funding was unsuccessful.
 This means that unsuccessfully funded projects shouldn't show up in those search results.
-This was implemented after receiving many requests from former project creators who were finding their unsuccessfully funded projects ranking extremely high — in some cases as the #1 result — in Google searches for their name.

 Each launched project is a learning experience, so if you're planning to relaunch a project that wasn't successful in reaching it's goal, just make sure you've taken stock of what worked and what didn't.
 Here are some common points that creators usually reexamine: